Start an Online Portal and Platform Operations Business in Dubai

 Licensing and Compliance Requirements

-As a free zone entity under the ICT category, your business must operate within the permitted activities stated on your licence.
-Key compliance considerations include annual licence renewal, maintaining a registered address within the free zone, adhering to UAE data protection regulations under Federal Decree-Law No. 45 of 2021 on Personal Data Protection, and complying with the UAE's Telecommunications and Digital Government Regulatory Authority guidelines where applicable.
+As a free zone entity under the ICT category, your business must operate within the permitted activities stated on your license.
+Key compliance considerations include annual license renewal, maintaining a registered address within the free zone, adhering to UAE data protection regulations under Federal Decree-Law No. 45 of 2021 on Personal Data Protection, and complying with the UAE's Telecommunications and Digital Government Regulatory Authority guidelines where applicable.
 Businesses generating revenue above AED 375,000 annually must also register for VAT at 5%.

 Why Dubai Is Well-Positioned for This Trade